DITEP/KmemBERT/data/README.md

 The data is stored inside this folder.
 A folder corresponds to one single dataset, and has to contain three files.
 For example, the `ehr` dataset bellow has the right format.

+> NB: the `ehr` dataset is just a fake example with the right format

 ```
 .
 └── ehr                         - one dataset